ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/data-subscriptions/how-to-create-data-subscription.dotnet.markdown

 | ------------- | ----- |
 | long | A data subscription identifier. |

-The first one is `SubscriptionCriteria`, it's a standard criteria where you can specify the following filters:
+The first one is `SubscriptionCriteria`, where you can specify the following filters:

-* _KeyStartsWith_ - document id must starts with a specified key,
+* _KeyStartsWith_ - a document id must starts with a specified prefix,
-* _BelongsToAnyCollection_ - list of collection names that a document has to belongs to any,
+* _BelongsToAnyCollection_ - list of collections that the subscription deals with,
 * _PropertiesMatch_ - dictionary of field names and related values that a document must have,
 * _PropertiesNotMatch_ - dictionary of field names and related values that a document must not have.

-The second type of criteria is `SubscriptionCriteria<T>` where `T` is an entity type.
+The second one is generic `SubscriptionCriteria<T>` where `T` is an entity type.
 Analogously you can set:

 * <em>KeyStartsWith</em>,
 * <em>PropertiesMatch</em>,
 * <em>PropertiesNotMatch</em>,

-_BelongsToAnyCollection_ will be automatically filled in by a single value based on entity type (see [FindTypeTagName](../configuration/conventions/identifier-generation/global#findtypetagname-and-finddynamictagname) convention).
+_BelongsToAnyCollection_ will be automatically filled in by a single value based on the entity type (see [FindTypeTagName](../configuration/conventions/identifier-generation/global#findtypetagname-and-finddynamictagname) convention).

 The execution of `Create` method will create a data subscription in a database and return its identifier (you can see `Raven/Subscriptions/[id]` documents in the database).
 This identifier is needed to open the subscription so you need to keep that information to be able to make use of it later.